Rockstar (Lisa song): Critical reception

 Puah Ziwei of NME scored "Rockstar" three out of five stars, noting that while the track's "braggadocious" lyrics were "as played out as can be", Lisa's unique magnetism "elevat[ed] it beyond any of her solo work thus far".
 Praising the hook "Lisa, can you teach me Japanese?
 I said, 'Hai, hai'", Puah acknowledged the line as "charmingly tongue-in-cheek" in the way it criticizes "those who think Asia is a racial monolith".
 Writing for Billboard, Eunbo Shim ranked it the fifth-best song of the album and commended it as a "masterclass in confidence, proof that no K-pop act commands attention" like Lisa, who uses a rap flow "so effortless, it silences doubters".
-ScreenRant pointed to "Rockstar" as a prime example of Lisa's artistry on the album where she "leans into the production and comes out on top of it".
+Screen Rant pointed to "Rockstar" as a prime example of Lisa's artistry on the album where she "leans into the production and comes out on top of it".
 Gabriel Saulog of Billboard Philippines praised the song's "addictive bass and innovative sampling" of Tame Impala's "New Person, Same Old Mistakes", which he felt resulted in a "more impressive and polished take" compared to her previous solo songs "Lalisa" and "Money".
 Similarly, Derrick Tan of Lifestyle Asia lauded the song as a "dance spectacle backed by an addictive bass" while noting the lyrics were not very poetic.
 Giving it 3.5 out of 5 stars, IZMs Park Soojin criticized the monotony of the song's sound composition but praised "Rockstar" for its charm and synergy when combined with Lisa's performance.
 Benjamin Lassy of The Daily Campus described "Rockstar" as an "abrasive tour de force in pop egos" lacking in lyrical substance, although he complimented Lisa's "emotive vocal performance" such as in her sarcastic delivery of “Lisa, can you teach me Japanese?"
 Pitchforks Joshua Minsoo Kim described the song as the closest on the album to "traditional" K-pop, but felt that the "adventurousness only goes as far as a glossy chorus reminiscent of Tame Impala-produced Travis Scott."
 Writing for Elle India, Ekta Sinha named "Rockstar" the 10th best K-pop song of the year and Lisa’s best solo effort yet, describing it as an "exuberant tune" similar to her single album Lalisa with an added level of charisma.